TimTeaFan/dplyover/README.md

 However, the downside is that not relying on {dplyr} internals has some negative effects in terms of performance and compability.

-In a nutshell this means:<br> - The *over-across function family* in {dplyover} is slower than the original `dplyr::across`.
-Up until {dplyr}
+In a nutshell this means:

+  - The *over-across function family* in {dplyover} is slower than the original `dplyr::across`.
+Up until {dplyr} 1.0.3 the overhead was not too big, but `dplyr::across` got much faster with {dplyr} 1.0.4 which is why the gap has widend a lot.
-1.0.3 the overhead was not too big, but `dplyr::across` got much faster with {dplyr} 1.0.4 which why the gap has widend a lot. <br> - Although {dplyover} is designed to work in {dplyr}, some features and edge cases will not work correctly.
+  - Although {dplyover} is designed to work in {dplyr}, some features and edge cases will not work correctly.

 The good news is that even without relying on {dplyr} internals most of the original functionality can be replicated and although being less